j-armstrong535/Online-Convenience-Store/DesignAlterations.md

 1. Gianni - Changed the collaborator for Inventory-R4, now collaborates with DB to retrieve the stock levels of a product.

 2. renamed ShoppingCart to Cart for readability, as the word 'Shopping' doesn't add anything to the meaning of the name; a Cart still means for shopping

+3. Added a small enum class FulfilmentMethod to denote the state of the checkout order